• City & RTO

 How to Transfer Ownership of Car Online?

-A car’s ownership can be transferred via two means i.e. offline transfer and online transfer.
-Below we have mentioned steps to transfer car ownership online.
+A car's ownership can be transferred via two means i.e. offline transfer and online transfer.
+Below we have mentioned the procedure to transfer car ownership online.

-An online transfer can be made by applying on the Government’s Parivahan Sewa portal.
+Vehicle transfer ownership online can be made by applying on the Government's Parivahan Sewa portal.
 However, this process also involves some offline steps.
 Take a look:

 • Visit the official Parivahan Sewa website